-Fill out the form below for FREE access to Gartner's report: Market Guide for Data Center and Network Third-Party Hardware Maintenance.
+Click here to fill out the form below for COMPLIMENTARY access to Gartner's report: Market Guide for Data Center and Network Third-Party Hardware Maintenance.

 Creating a new market segment is not for the faint-hearted.
 It requires persistence, patience and a passion to think and do things differently.
 At Curvature, challenging the status quo goes hand-in-hand with enabling IT freedom.
 We believe in giving customers new options and much-needed flexibility to manage, run and expand their data centers and networks to best meet their business and technology needs.

 It's what makes us different and what allows us to stand out in a traditional IT landscape saturated with equipment vendors who dictate what, when and how you deploy, refresh and support critical data center and network gear.
 Our flag is planted firmly in the nascent market for independent IT services—and we've been waving it for years to help companies lower opex costs so they can spend more on innovation.

 We've evangelized the many merits of independent maintenance and educated IT leaders on how to avoid rigid manufacturer maintenance contracts and forced upgrade cycles.
 It's been rewarding to see early adopters, many of whom are large, global companies, take back control of their IT spend by moving away from traditional hardware procurement and support routines.

 Equally gratifying is seeing the market take shape and gain ground.
 As a leading market watcher, Gartner continues to follow this growing segment closely and has just issued its first-ever "Market Guide for Data Center and Network Third-Party Maintenance."